Yoyo-Shortcut/yoyo-rn-intersection-observer/README.md

 Plus, intersection observer use cases vary widely.
 I'm focused on vertical visibility with two states: fully or partially visible.
 You might want visibility percentages or horizontal detection.
 There's also room for tons of micro-optimizations.

-I’m only concerned with rendering a handful of components - hundreds at most.
-But you might need to handle thousands of elements at the same time!
+I'm focused on rendering just a small number of components - hundreds tops.
+But you might be dealing with thousands of elements simultaneously!
+By the way, to manage that kind of volume, I'd suggest grouping some measure calls into batches and limiting them to a few batches within a set millisecond window.

 I decided it's better to share the concept and let you tailor the code to your liking.